ikelockett72/nUmBeRs/README.md

 `one + one == two` currently returns False.
 This is due to a type conversion error.
 You can get around this by doing: `(one + one)[0] == two.__value__()`

 -- alternatively ensure that the value to the right of the `==` operator is an integer, as the __eq__ method currently requires this

+`Four = WordNumber(four)` creates a WordNumber with no WordNumber.number attribute defined.
+This is the correct behaviour, and user should not write code that does this.

+-- Instead, use `Four = WordNumber('four')` when creating uppercase variables